sampsyo/cs6120/content/blog/2019-12-13-futil-fsm/index.md

 #### FSM Implementation

-This pass creates true FSM representation in FuTIL AST.
+This pass creates true FSM representation in Futil AST.
 Each `FSM` has a *name* field, a *states* Hashmap storing states and indexing of the state, a *start index* corresponding to the first state being created and a *last index* pointing to the last state being created.
 Each `State` is composed of a vector of *outputs*, where each *output* is specified with output *value* and *port name* and a vector for *transitions*, where each transition is a tuple of *next state index* and *inputs* of *value* and *port name*, so that the transition happens when the input has certain *value*.
 Finally, there is a default state for each state that is an optional field, telling which state it should transit to when no *transition* condition is met.

 We provide abstract methods `new(name: &str) -> StateIndex`, `new_state() -> StateIndex`, `get_state(idx: StateIndex) -> &mut State` for `FSM` and `push_output(output: ValuedPort)`and `add_transition(transition: Edge) ` for `State` to generate actual FSM inner logic according to the graph we made in design review.